La Terre en suspens solo exhibition.

 Exhibition essay by Ariane Koek

 It is these critical paradoxes that are at the centre of the work of François Quévillon.
 Ever since his residency at Gros Morne National Park in 2017, he has focused on rocks and minerals.
-His work over twenty years has always been an investigation into the nature of materiality — whether liquid, vapour, air or solid matter.
+His work over twenty years has always been an investigation into the nature of materiality — whether liquid, gas or solid matter.
 But for the past six, he has found a new focus with geology, which combines the environmental, societal and ethical issues that are close to his heart.
 His work does not preach about these issues.
 Instead, it subtly raises questions in the audience’s mind by luring them in with the beauty and skill of his image-making and his creative use of technology.

 Key to this is his work possessing an unsettling and uncanny quality, too: his images walk the line between the heimlich and the unheimlich — the familiar and the strange1 — and so his work has a beguiling liminality.
 Take for example the lenticular print Pyrocumulus.
 As visitors move around, it changes shapes, forms and textures.
 Molten matter appears to momentarily transform into a volcanic ash cloud, blooming like a flower.2 Or take Cryptocristallin, which could be a blown-up image of a microorganism under the microscope.
 It’s in fact the interior of a geode rendered with depth of field.3 The accompanying hissing soundtrack, drawn from volcanic activity, evokes the energy needed to form the rock, giving it a life that breaks down the distinction between dead and living matter.